Most schools, colleges and universities differ greatly. However, there are a few things that almost all educational enterprises have in common.

 Another food rich in antioxidants and useful for providing an energy boost is dark chocolate.
 Since chocolate contains caffeine, consuming it can lead to increased productivity and alertness, as well as elevated moods.
 Remember, though, that this chocolate must be dark to count as part of a healthy, balanced diet.
 Milk chocolate, or desserts containing high levels of refined and non-natural sugars, will do more harm than good.
 Chocolate milk, while great as an after-work out treat, is not what you should be drinking on or before exam day.
 The last thing a student needs is for their “sugar high” to wear off mid-exam, leaving them lethargic and unmotivated.

 Unlike carbs, proteins do not lead to the release of serotonin.
 In fact, foods rich in proteins — such as egg yolks, lean chicken and yogurt — have all been shown to boost energy levels and brain function without causing sleepiness.
 Having an omelet, fried egg, bowl of yogurt or sliced chicken with your blueberries and green tea can greatly improve brain function and energy levels.
 In addition to high levels of protein, yogurt also contains highly beneficial “good” probiotics, tiny microbes that aid in various vital body functions.
+If you want to feel your best, you might want to consider taking a probiotic formula that can help balance your intestinal environment — this, in turn, will help alleviate digestive issues, brain fog, joint pain and sweet cravings.

 With all these brain-healthy nutrients, alertness-boosting sources of caffeine and disease-preventing antioxidants to choose from, the question is: What are some of the best combinations of foods to eat the morning before a big test?